eslint/eslint/docs/src/user-guide/configuring/plugins.md

 #### Use a plugin

-Rules, environments and configs defined in plugins must be referenced with the following convention:
+Rules, environments, and configurations defined in plugins must be referenced with the following convention:

 * `eslint-plugin-foo` → `foo/a-rule`
 * `@foo/eslint-plugin` → `@foo/a-config`